graph8-com/g8browser/README.md

 > **Note**: The cost-effective configuration may produce less stable outputs and require more iterations for complex tasks.

-> **Tip**: Feel free to experiment with your own model configurations!
-Found a great combination?
-Share it with the community in our [Discord](https://discord.gg/NN3ABHggMK) to help others optimize their setup.

 ## 💡 See It In Action